 Fujifilm XF 35mm f2 Review

-In a world where there’s an abundance of 50mm full frame equivalent lenses, it is a focal length where competition is fierce and the options are boundless, and that’s good news for us consumers as it offers us choice.
+In a world where there’s an abundance of 50mm full frame lenses and its equivalence.
+It is a focal length where competition is fierce, and the options are boundless, which is good news for us consumers as it offers us choices.

 This holds true in the APS-C realm, in this case, the 30-35mm focal length range fits into that category.
 So how does the Fujifilm XF 35mm F2 fair in the ever saturated market of fifties?
 Who is this lens for?
 And is it the niftiest of them all?
 Let’s find out.

-The Fujifilm XF 35mm F2 has been in my kit for over 4 years, making it one of the first lenses I’ve owned since switching over to the Fujifilm X system, meaning I’ve shot with it extensively and being it one of my favourite focal length to shoot with once upon a time, I have a thing or two to say about it.
+The Fujifilm XF 35mm F2 has been in my kit for over 4 years, making it one of the first lenses I’ve owned since switching over to the Fujifilm X system, so I’ve shot with it extensively and it being one of my favourite focal length to shoot with once upon a time, I have a thing or two to say about it.

-I often see the Fujinon 35mm f/2 being compared exclusively with the renowned Fujinon 35mm f/1.4.
-While I get why that is, as those two were the only lenses at that focal length at the time.
-But I’ve always felt it’s such a pointless comparison as they serve different purposes and the design in them are so different, that outside of the focal length, there’s actually nothing similar about them.
+I often see the Fujinon XF 35mm F/2 being compared exclusively with the renowned Fujinon XF 35mm F/1.4.
+While I get why that is, as those two were the only lenses at that focal length, at the time.
+But I’ve always felt it’s such a pointless comparison as they serve different purposes, and the designs in them are so different.
+Outside of the focal length, there’s actually very little similar between the two.

 Specs